PRP Hair Restoration

 The introduction of platelet-rich plasma into the area of inactive hair follicles stimulates a regenerative process intended to activate dormant growth cycles.
 Most patients need a series of treatments to achieve optimal results.

 How long do PRP injections take for hair restoration?

 Injection treatment begins with a brief blood draw that takes less than a minute.
 The second step of centrifugation takes a few minutes, during which topical numbing medication sits on the scalp.
 The injection aspect of treatment is meticulous – injections are positioned every half-inch across the area of thinning.
 As precise as this step is, it usually takes less than thirty minutes from start to finish.

 What Happens After the PRP Procedure?

 In most cases, there is zero downtime after PRP hair treatment.
 Because injections stimulate an inflammatory cascade through which tissue is repaired, patients are advised NOT to take any kind of anti-inflammatory medication to manage comfort.
 Our staff will discuss appropriate medications or strategies to minimize the discomfort that may occur after injections.

 How long will it take to see results?

 Consistency is crucial to obtain satisfactory results from PRP hair restoration.
 Treatments are typically scheduled monthly for a few months.
-Patients can expect to begin noticing improvement within two to three months.
-After the initial series of treatments, injections are repeated every three to six months depending on individual response and results.

 The initial effect that patients may notice after treatment is that they shed fewer hairs.
 Over time, they can expect to see an increase in thickness and length.